Ensembl/mysql5mirror/README.md

 # Ensembl MySQL v5.7 mirror

-> Dockerised MySQL 5.7 server for hosting Ensembl genomic databases from releases 48 to 116.
+> Dockerised MySQL 5.7 server for hosting Ensembl genomic databases from releases 48 to 115.

 This project is derived from [mysql4mirror](https://github.com/Ensembl/mysql4mirror) and uses the [official MySQL 5.7 Docker image](https://hub.docker.com/_/mysql) as its base.

 ## Prerequisites: Docker or a compatible runtime

 These instructions use `docker` throughout, but any OCI-compatible container runtime will work.
-If you do not have Docker Desktop installed (or prefer not to use it), the following alternatives are known to work:
+If you do not have Docker Desktop installed (or prefer not to use it), the following alternatives should work:

 - **[Colima](https://github.com/abiosoft/colima)** -- a lightweight Docker-compatible runtime for macOS and Linux.
 Install with `brew install colima` and start with `colima start`.
 Once running, the `docker` CLI works as normal.
 - **[Podman](https://podman.io/)** -- a daemonless container engine.
 Replace `docker` with `podman` in the commands below (or alias it: `alias docker=podman`).
-- **[Rancher Desktop](https://rancherdesktop.io/)** -- provides both `docker` and `nerdctl` CLI support.
+- **[Rancher Desktop](https://rancherdesktop.io/)** -- provides `docker` CLI support
-- **[OrbStack](https://orbstack.dev/)** -- a fast Docker Desktop alternative for macOS.

 All commands below assume the `docker` CLI is available and connected to a running engine.